 - infections occur in this mucus

-- the main symptoms of Bx are a wet sounding cough lasting for weeks or recurring frequently, and repeated chest infections
+- the main symptoms of Bx are a wet sounding cough that lasts for weeks or recurs frequently, and repeated chest infections

 - once your child has Bx, they usually have it for life

 - early recognition and treatment can improve the scarring

 - good care can help your child to stay well with Bx